Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Related Work

 \section{Related Work}

 \textbf{Learning to Reject}.
-The problem of deferring hard decisions has been studied in the context of \textit{learning to reject}, \textit{learning to defer} \citep{madras2018predict,mozannar2020consistent}, \textit{learning under algorithmic triage} \citep{raghu2019algorithmic,okati2021differentiable}, \textit{learning under human assistance} \citep{de2020regression,de2021classification}, and \textit{learning to complement} \citep{wilder2021learning,bansal2021most}; see \citep{hendrickx2024machine} for a recent survey.
+The problem of deferring hard decisions has been studied in the context of \textit{learning to reject}, \textit{learning to defer} \cite{mozannar2020consistent}, \textit{learning under algorithmic triage} \cite{okati2021differentiable}, \textit{learning under human assistance} \cite{de2021classification}, and \textit{learning to complement} \cite{bansal2021most}; see \cite{hendrickx2024machine} for a recent survey.
 These approaches all enable the machine to offload certain decisions to a human expert, but differ in what criterion they use.
-While some strategies entirely rely on the machine's self-assessed uncertainty~\citep{cortes2016learning, raghu2019algorithmic, liu2022incorporating}, others implement the rejection policy as a machine learning classifier and optimize it for joint team performance~\citep{madras2018predict} or learn the classifier and the policy jointly~\citep{de2020regression,de2021classification,wilder2021learning}.
+While some strategies entirely rely on the machine's self-assessed uncertainty~\cite{cortes2016learning,pugnana2023model}, others implement the rejection policy as a machine learning classifier and optimize it for joint team performance~\cite{madras2018predict} or learn the classifier and the policy jointly~\cite{wilder2021learning}.
 None of them, however, considers the role of explanations in decision making, which we argue is central.
-Note that \method is not meant as a replacement for existing strategies, as it has a different goal.
-On the contrary, it could and should be combined with them to ensure \textit{both} incorrect predictions and unsatisfactory explanations are deferred.
-We will evaluate this generalization in future work.

-\textbf{Explainable AI} (XAI) aims at designing mechanisms for properly justifying algorithmic decisions to end-users in non-technical terms~\citep{adadi2018peeking}.
+\textbf{Explainable AI} (XAI) aims at designing mechanisms for properly justifying algorithmic decisions to end-users in non-technical terms~\cite{adadi2018peeking}.
 We focus on (post-hoc) feature attribution techniques, which highlight what features influenced a prediction the most.
-Many high profile techniques belong to this group, \eg\ \LIME \citep{ribeiro2016should}, \SHAP \citep{lipovetsky2001analysis, strumbelj2010efficient, vstrumbelj2014explaining, datta2016algorithmic, lundberg2017unified}, (integrated) input gradients \citep{simonyan2013deep, sundararajan2017axiomatic}, and formal feature attributions \citep{yu2023formal}. \method can assess the perceived quality of attributions irrespectively of how these are computed, and as such it works with any of them, see also our experiments with \LIME in \cref{app:lime_experiment}.
-The only work that combines XAI and LtR is \citep{artelt2023not}, which focuses on explaining the reasons behind rejection using counterfactuals, and as such is orthogonal to our work.
+Many high profile techniques belong to this group, \eg\ \LIME \cite{ribeiro2016should}, \SHAP \cite{datta2016algorithmic,lundberg2017unified}, input gradients \cite{sundararajan2017axiomatic}, and formal feature attributions \cite{yu2023formal}.
+With respect to feature-attribution methods, \method is explainer-agnostic, \ie it can assess the quality of explanations irrespectively of how these are computed.
+The only work that combines XAI and LtR is \cite{artelt2023not}, which focuses on explaining the reasons behind rejection using counterfactuals, and as such is orthogonal to our work.